wp-plugins/edd-auto-register/readme.txt

 There are filters available for developer's to disable the email, modify the email subject line, email body, error messages, default user level etc. See the FAQ tab.

+If EDD's "Disable Guest Checkout" is enabled, the plugin loads it's own error message that makes more sense to the plugin.
+Also, if Edd's "Show Register / Login Form?" is enabled, the plugin will load it's own simple version of the login form.

 **More add-ons for Easy Digital Downloads**

 You can find more add-ons (both free and commercial) from [Easy Digital Downloads' website](https://easydigitaldownloads.com/extensions/?ref=166 "Easy Digital Downloads")